ChallaUday/Challauday/README.md

 - 🎯 Aspiring Software Development Engineer with a keen interest in Full Stack Development
 - 🎓 Completed Java Full Stack training with TNS India Foundation, contributed to a Placement Management System project
 - 📖 Currently learning JavaScript, preparing for interviews, and diving deeper into advanced programming concepts
-- 🎨 Working on side projects like a Book Rental Website
+- 🎨 Working on side projects like a EventEase react application

 ---